- Environment & Conservation

 - About Us

 SPU maintenance project at Meadowbrook Pond Facility.

-The Meadowbrook Pond Facility was designed to provide multiple stormwater benefits, including flood reduction, water quality improvement, sediment removal, and habitat improvement in Thornton Creek.
+Meadowbrook Pond was designed to provide multiple stormwater benefits, including flood reduction, water quality improvement, sediment removal, and habitat improvement in Thornton Creek.

-The Meadowbrook Pond Facility also provides additional public benefit such as wildlife habitat and open space.
+Meadowbrook Pond also provides additional public benefits such as wildlife habitat and open space.

 To restore the pond’s designed functionality for stormwater detention and flood control as well as improve wildlife habitat, SPU will conduct necessary, routine maintenance to remove accumulated sediment from Meadowbrook Pond.
 SPU will not perform safety or operational improvements during this maintenance project.

 Because this involves in-water work, SPU will conduct this work during a period of time that will have the least impact on fish and other aquatic life (i.e. during the “fish window”).
 In addition, SPU is actively monitoring the site to minimize construction impacts to wildlife.

 SPU will evaluate the ongoing monitoring and maintenance program for this facility as part of the Meadowbrook Pond Facility Rehabilitation Project.

 The project team completed design and permitting, which included evaluating opportunities to minimize impacts to wildlife and habitat, this spring.
 We are monitoring beavers and other wildlife on the site to identify and limit potential construction impacts.

 Meadowbrook Pond is now closed for maintenance.
 Please sign-up for the project listserv to receive construction updates.